snidarian/language_fundamentals/README.md

 # Language_Fundamentals
-Syntax basics in all languages stored as single modular files
+Syntax basics in all languages stored as single atomic files

 #### Topics